 See medical insurance rates, waivers, and more information from Boston College Student Services.

 Fall registration for new students opens in early June (see the BCSSW Academic Calendar for exact dates).
 You are encouraged to register early since all sections have a maximum of 20 students per class, and some sections close quickly.
 There are sufficient sections to accommodate demand.

 What courses do I register for?

-The curriculum plans are available in the New MSW Students Course Planning & Registration Guide (PDF) and on the Social Work Central canvas site.
+The curriculum plans are available in the New MSW Students Course Planning & Registration Guide (PDF).

 Do I need to register for Field Education?

 All students in the Two-Year program must register for SCWK 9921 50 for the fall semester.